adenda/cornucopia/README.md

 # Cornucopia
 A microservice for auto-sharding Redis Cluster.
+Master branch is for development.
+Stable branch is for production.

 Implemented on Kafka and Akka Streams, with Salad wrapping the Java 8 Lettuce API for Redis.